Proposed mergers and relocations of the Fitzroy Football Club

 The Fitzroy Football Club is an Australian rules football club based in the inner-Melbourne suburb of Fitzroy North.
 The club's professional senior team was a foundation member of the Victorian Football League (now the Australian Football League) along with seven other clubs on its inception season of 1897.
-From the late 1960s onward, the club suffered from stadium constraints and financial difficulties that resulted in multiple merger and relocation proposals.
+From the late 1960s onward, the club suffered from stadium constraints and financial difficulties, that resulted in multiple merger and relocation proposals.

-With mounting financial pressure from creditors, the 1996 season would be Fitzroy's last season at the senior level.
-The club's AFL operations were merged with the ten-year-old Brisbane Bears Football Club to become what is now the Brisbane Lions Football Club.
+With mounting financial pressure from creditors, the 1996 season would be Fitzroy's last season in the AFL.
+The club's AFL assets were taken over by the ten-year-old Brisbane Bears Football Club who then changed their name at the end of 1996 and as a condition of that deal, on November 1, 1996, Brisbane Bears members voted to change their club's name to the Brisbane Bears-Fitzroy Football Club (BBFFC or Brisbane Lions).
 There were as many as seven merger proposals, and two separate discussions of permanent relocation as a stand-alone entity.
-Despite the AFL license being taken over by Brisbane, Fitzroy Football Club Ltd remained in Melbourne.
+Despite the AFL operations being taken over by Brisbane, Fitzroy Football Club remained in Melbourne.